ALL

 What if my body doesn’t respond the way it used to?

 Because your body is different now, you may need different types of stimulation to feel good.
 What used to work well, might not work anymore.
-For example, a woman who enjoyed having her breasts touched might not feel things the same way if she had surgery and she might not be comfortable having her breasts touched anymore.
-Or a man with erectile dysfunction might need to be touched harder and/or faster to reach an orgasm.
-Try new ways to touch your partner to find out what works for you.
-Talk about this with your partner.
-Being open to new ideas may help you have good sex again.
+For example, if you enjoyed having your breasts touched before surgery, you might not feel things the same way after surgery and might not be comfortable having your breasts touched anymore.
+Or if you have erectile dysfunction, you might need to be touched harder or faster to reach an orgasm.

 Go to Top